Online Resources & Education

 Why Do People Experience Dizziness with GLP-1 Therapy?

-GLP-1 receptor agonists, such as semaglutide and tirzepatide, are effective medications for weight loss and blood sugar control.
+GLP-1 receptor agonists are effective medications for weight loss and blood sugar control.
 However, some individuals experience orthostatic dizziness, a sensation of lightheadedness or faintness when standing up too quickly.
 This can be concerning, but understanding the underlying causes and how to manage them can help patients continue their treatment safely.

 Orthostatic dizziness refers to a sensation of lightheadedness, faintness, or unsteadiness that occurs when transitioning from a sitting or lying position to standing.
 It is often caused by a sudden drop in blood pressure, known as orthostatic hypotension, which temporarily reduces blood flow to the brain.
 Common symptoms include blurred vision, weakness, nausea, and, in some cases, fainting.
 This condition can be influenced by dehydration, low blood volume, medications (including GLP-1 receptor agonists), or underlying health conditions affecting circulation.
 Drinking adequate fluids, increasing salt intake (if appropriate), and rising slowly from seated positions can help prevent orthostatic dizziness.